 Aside from whisking her away from film school in Hollywood – “I was so disillusioned with it” – Ptak’s years at this “visionary” culinary institution shaped her approach to low-intervention cooking and eating.
 “Alice Waters [founder of Chez Panisse] has been an incredible influence on my work and taught me to really stay true to my values,” she explains.
 “When things are hard and other people are using cheaper ingredients or not thinking sustainably, I have her voice over my shoulder going ‘but you have to.’”

-Beautiful food deserves beautiful presentation, not least for an occasion such as Easter, but when it comes to tablescaping Ptak is careful not to overdecorate – “I like to let the food do the talking,” she tells us.
+Beautiful food deserves beautiful presentation, but when it comes to Easter tablescaping Ptak is careful not to overdecorate – “I like to let the food do the talking,” she tells us.
 She’s a fan of abundance, but done mindfully.
 To tap into this ethos, think about taking cues from what you’re serving to inspire the table setting; on Ptak’s table the “awesome colour” of the rhubarb compote is complemented perfectly by beautiful similarly-hued tulips.
 “I love to play with colour on the table,” she says.
 “My home is mostly white and wood, so the table is where I bring in colour through the food, plates and flowers.”

 Understated rattan underplates and leaf-design crockery enhance the natural theme, while adding a subtle layer of pattern and texture.
 The latter addition is of particular importance to Ptak: “I love using natural textures, such as rattan chargers next to embroidered napkins and pretty ceramic dishes,” she explains.
 If you’re sitting down for a leisurely meal (and who isn’t on a long weekend?) she recommends using giant chargers to serve a help-yourself feast: “I often serve food on large, beautiful plates and platters for sharing; I like the scale.
 OKA’s Isphahan plate would look good on any table.”
 She’s also a fan of using different plates and cutlery for each step –“I sometimes feel overwhelmed by how much goes out onto the table, so I like to course it a little bit, I like the stages,” she says.